ChgygLin/rtl8188ftv_Allwinner/README.md

 ## Installation

+Begin by installing kernel headers for your operating system.
+For example, in Armbian, we'll run armbian-config and go to Software > Headers_install.
+Once that is complete, reboot.

-Begin by running `uname -a`, note your version number (not kernel version), and add it to the first command:
+Now, run `uname -a`, note your version number (not kernel version), and add it to the first command:
-1) `apt install -y dkms make git linux-headers-current-sunxi=00.00.0` (replace 00.00.0 with your version number)
+1) `apt install -y dkms make git linux-headers-current-sunxi=xx.yy.z` (replace xx.yy.z with your version number)

 2) `cd /usr/src/linux-headers-$(uname -r) && make scripts`